Playing With Improvisation

 - Practice the 3rd motive with your students.
 This motive is the challenging motive of this song and once they get that one it is usually very successful.

-Excerpts from Teaching With Improvisation: Technology With Integrity in the Orff Classroom by Lisa Sullivan.
+Excerpts from Playing With Improvisation: Technology With Integrity in the Orff Classroom by Lisa Sullivan.
 Copyright © 2014 by MIE Publications.
 All rights reserved.
 Used with permission.